RoyceTheBiker/STFjord/README.md

 Silicon Tao Fjord is where the Rocky Linux meets the DigitalOcean.

-This project is hosted in a Git repository and utilizes Terraform to build a Rocky Linux server on DigitalOcean.
+This project is hosted in a Git repository and utilizes Terraform to build a Rocky Linux server in the DigitalOcean cloud.
 The payload script for Terraform then sets up a Roundcube Webmail service.

 This is part 5 in the Rocky Linux webmail series.
 Parts 1 to 3 are